DarbazAli/50Projects50Days/README.md

 ## Day 10 - Dad Jokes

 Generating random jokes by sending a GET request to the API endpoint with **fetch** API.

+## Day 11 - Event KeyCodes

+Showing the keyCode properties with `keydown` event